lmc2179/lmc2179.github.io/drafts/autoreg.md

 ![Residual plot](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/autoreg/Figure_5.png)

 The mean residual is about zero.
-Does this residual look like white-noise, ie is it uncorrelated with itself?
+If I run `np.mean` and `sem`, we see that average residual is 3.2e-14, with a standard error of .003.
+So this does appear to be centered around zero.
+To see if it's uncorrelated with itself, we'll compute the [partial autocorrelation](https://en.wikipedia.org/wiki/Partial_autocorrelation_function).

 ```python
 from statsmodels.graphics.tsaplots import plot_pacf